 As an alternative to the above, payments can also be authorised within your NEST account.

-After staging, BrightPay will continue to monitor your employees for you and will alert you when you have further AE duties to perform.
+After your duties start, BrightPay will continue to monitor your employees for you and will alert you when you have further AE duties to perform.

 Examples of when you may have further duties to perform are: